 Some frequently asked questions include:

-If you feel upset by any of the difficulties noted above, or are repeatedly avoiding doing things at home or school, speak to your family physician or call us for an initial appointment to discuss what next-steps you may want to consider.
+If you feel upset by any of the difficulties noted above, or are repeatedly avoiding doing things at home or school, speak to your family physician or call us for a consultation with a psychologist to discuss what next-steps you may want to consider.

-We commit to be honest to you.
+We commit to be straight-forward with you.
 If we don't think therapy will help your problem at this time, we will tell you and potentially provide some information that may help instead.
 We specialize in providing effective treatments for common childhood mental illnesses and DO NOT offer 'supportive counselling' or 'life coaching'.

-How long can I expect to be attending counselling?
+How long can I expect to be attending psychotherapy?

-Since we offer focused, research-based programs, counselling is often concluded within 5 to 12 weekly sessions, with most goals met.
+Weeks, not years!
+Since we offer focused, research-based programs, psychotherapy is often concluded within 6 to 12 weekly sessions, with most goals met.

-We will review with you a treatment-plan within the first 2 sessions so the family and therapist know how we are going to try to reach the goals, and approximately how long it will take.
+You will receive a treatment-plan after the initial consultation with Dr. Armstrong so the family and therapist know how we are going to try to reach the goals, and approximately how long it will take.

 What does it cost?

-The initial 40 minute consultation with Dr Armstrong is $210, after which he will send you a consultation note / treatment plan so you know what our team will provide.
+The initial 30-50 minute consultation with a psychologist is $250 (for 50 minutes), after which the psychologist will send you a consultation note so you know what our team will provide, the risks and benefits, and other things you could try.
 You can continue in services with us after, or discuss this plan with other providers.
+Your physician or other health-care professionals may also wish to view this note.

-The charge for counselling or psychotherapy afterwards is currently $195 with a psychotherapist under supervision of Dr Armstrong.
+The charge for psychotherapy afterwards is currently $195 with a psychotherapist under supervision of Dr Armstrong.

-Are caregivers a part of a child's counselling?
+Are caregivers a part of a child's psychotherapy?

 Yes!
 Depending on the concerns, parents are often crucial in helping the child.
 Your counsellor can tell you exactly how that looks given the child's age.
 A general guideline by most pressing concern is: